Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Brain Tumor Segmentation Preliminaries

 where $S_j \cap S_k = \emptyset$ for $j \neq k.$

-In the context of medical imaging, segmentation involves identifying the pixels or voxels that represent organs, lesions, and other anatomical substructures.
-Thus, it enables identifying the extent of an abnormality which can range from the estimation of maximal tumor diameter in 2D measurements to whole tumor assessments and adjacent tissue evaluations in 3D volumetric segmentation.
-Such information can subsequently be applied in diagnosis, risk assessment, and therapeutic planning.
+In the context of medical imaging, segmentation involves identifying pixels or voxels that represent organs, lesions, and other anatomical substructures.
+Thus, it enables the identification of the extent of an abnormality which can range from the estimation of the maximal tumor diameter in 2D measurements to whole tumor assessments and adjacent tissue evaluations in 3D volumetric segmentation.
+Such information can be subsequently applied in diagnosis, risk assessment, and therapeutic planning.

-There are several cortical segmentation clinical applications \citep{suri2001advanced} some of which are summarized here.
-In neurosurgery, \textit{surgical planning} \citep{schad1987three, kikinis1996computer} is imperative, and segmentation is often the first and the most critical step conducted to identify the 3D coordinates of the tumor cells.
-Segmentation also aids in \textit{neuro-surgical navigation} \citep{kosugi1988articulated, grimson1997utilizing} to guide the neurosurgeon to move towards the anatomical targets such as tumors while avoiding critical regions of the brain. \textit{Quantitative assessment} \citep{decarli1992method} of pathology is vital for establishing treatment strategies and often necessitates segmentation as it allows to quantitatively assess the extent of tumor resection \citep{cordova2014quantitative} and tumor volume measurements \citep{wright1995voxel}.
-By separating image data in anatomical structures into spatially and structurally correlated regions, segmentation enables effective \textit{visualization} \citep{zeng1998segmentation} of complex biomedical images.
+There are several clinical applications of cortical segmentation \citep{suri2001advanced}, some of which are summarized here.
+In neurosurgery, \textit{surgical planning} is imperative, and an accurate segmentation can be utilized to identify the 3D coordinates of tumor cells.
+Segmentation also aids in \textit{neuro-surgical navigation} to guide the neurosurgeon to move towards anatomical targets such as tumors while avoiding critical regions of the brain. \textit{Quantitative assessment} of pathology is vital for establishing treatment strategies and often necessitates segmentation as it allows quantitative assessment of the extent of tumor resection and measurement of tumor volume.
+By separating anatomical structures in image data into spatially and structurally correlated regions, segmentation enables the effective \textit{visualization} of complex biomedical images.